ud-cis-discord/ud-cis-discord.github.io/pages/Staff Commands.md

 **roleinfo:**
 The roleinfo command takes one argument: the name of any role available on the server.
 It will output the current number of users with that role, as well as a list of those users.
-If the list is too long to be sent in an embed message, it will be uploaded to pastebin and a link to the upload will be sent instead.
+If the list is too long to be sent in an embed message, it will be uploaded as a file instead.

 **lookup:**
 The lookup command takes one argument: the name of any member of the server.
 It will output the given user's